chopsticks_background_dc1a5b2916.jpg

 itsu [grocery]

-1. Organisational Structure and supply chains
+1. Organisational Structure and Supply Chains

-2. Governance Structure and Strategy for Modern Slavery:
+2. Governance Structure and Strategy for Modern Slavery

 3. Policies in relation to slavery and human trafficking

-itsu [grocery] has developed a ‘Supplier Human Rights Policy’ to outline our expectation for suppliers on human rights.
-This is based on the ETI Base Code which is itself founded on the conventions of the International Labour Organisation (ILO) and is an internationally recognised code of labour practice.
-It contains a specific requirement for suppliers to identify and tackle cases of modern slavery and applies to food manufacturing sites, food co-packing sites, storage and distribution providers and packaging suppliers. itsu [grocery] also has internal policies which apply to our employees in head office, including the Whistle-Blowing Procedure, Diversity and Inclusion Policy, Employee Code of Conduct, Disciplinary Policy, Grievance Policy, and Reporting Wrongdoing Policy.
-Additionally, we have 4 trained mental health first aiders who are available to support any employees within the business.
+itsu [grocery] has developed a Supplier Human Rights Policy to outline our expectation for suppliers on human rights.
+This is based on the Ethical Trading Initiative (ETI) Base Code which is itself founded on the conventions of the International Labour Organisation (ILO) and is an internationally recognised code of labour practice.
+It contains a specific requirement for suppliers to identify and tackle cases of modern slavery and applies to food manufacturing sites, food co-packing sites, storage and distribution providers, and packaging suppliers.

 4. Assessment of Modern Slavery Risk Within Our Supply Chain

-supplier’s responsible sourcing information, which enables our suppliers to share their information in a consistent and confidential way.
+itsu [grocery] uses the results of the Supplier Ethical Data Exchange (Sedex), Self-Assessment Questionnaires (SAQs) completed by suppliers, and the Sedex Radar Risk Assessment tool to undertake risk assessments of our supply base. itsu [grocery] uses Sedex Advance to manage our supplier’s responsible sourcing information, which enables our suppliers to share their information in a consistent and confidential way.
 The use of the Sedex Radar Risk Assessment allows more targeted actions to be taken to manage risk.
-Additionally, the Sustainability Advisor creates a quarterly report with any audit or risk rating updates and an overview of any new suppliers that have been linked with in the past quarter.
-This is shared with the relevant members of the team.
+Additionally, the Senior Sustainability Advisor creates a quarterly report with audit updates and an overview of any new suppliers that have been linked with the business in the previous quarter.
+This is shared with relevant members of the team.

-All itsu [grocery] suppliers must complete a Sustainability SAQ, this includes a section of questions on ethical factors, which is risk-assessed for each supplier.
-These suppliers are then categorised as high, medium, or low risk.
 To minimise risk of Modern Slavery further, we ensure that no products or ingredients are sourced from Xinjiang, China.

 5. Due Diligence process